beyondgrep/ack2/dev/high-level-principles.md

 still be merely collections of command-line switches.

-# Incompatibilities with ack 1.x

-* Drop the --binary and --skipped flags, and some default filetypes.

-* No more -a or -u flags.

-* No more -G and --invert-file-match flags

-* -g now obeys all regex flags: -i, -w, -Q, -v

 # Features that may get added in ack 2.1+, but definitely not in 2.0

 * allow filetype-based plugins for searching arbitrary filetypes,